wtlow003/video2article/README.md

 Using the vision capabilities of `GPT-4o`, you can now turn any video tutorial into technical article with relevant code snippets, screenshots extracted from the video without manual intervention.

+For specifics in the implementation, you can read more in my detailed [write-up]().

 > [!NOTE]
 >
 > While Video2Article works well to a certain extent, it still requires manual proofreading and editing to fix inaccuracies and inconsistencies in the content and formatting.